 After leaving South Africa, Niki settled in Hawaii where she recognized that the US was emerging as a world-leader in progressive force-free pet dog training.
 Niki began training her own pet Kelpie using only force-free methods.
 It was in Hawaii that Niki decided that to have an impact on the pet world and improve the human-animal relationship she should combine her passion for dogs with her professional business and teaching expertise.
 Niki believes that if the pet-owner could learn to truly communicate with their pets, based on the most recent scientific learning theory, unwanted pets could become a thing of the past and humans would enjoy the increased quality-of-life a pet integrated into the family provides.

 Having left Hawaii and now in Florida, Niki established a full-time training center and boutique pet-care facility.
 It was in Florida where Niki realized that the most effective way to spread the word of the benefits of force-free training and thereby enhancing the human-pet relationship would be to teach ‘like-minded’ animal lovers how they could start their own force-free dog training and pet care business.
-The DogSmith was born, America's only force free dog training and pet care franchise.
+The DogSmith was born, America's only force free dog training and pet care license.
 Niki’s many years of experience and unusual combination of business and dog training expertise leaves her uniquely qualified to coach and support other force-free pet industry entrepreneurs.
-Niki is also a faculty member of DogNostics, an online educational forum for pet industry professionals
+Niki is also the founder of DogNostics, Career College an online educational forum for pet industry professionals.

 As choices of training methods increased, availability of quick-fix gimmicks popularized by TV grew and misleading ‘entertainment-based’ training techniques became generally accepted, Niki found that it was more and more confusing for the pet owner to understand and differentiate the true foundation and efficacy of dog training and pet care methods and philosophies available.
 Because of this, Niki saw a need for a member forum where pet professionals committed to force-free training methods could gather to support each other and provide a resource to the pet-owning public who need an understanding of the training and care methods used for their beloved companions.
 The Pet Professional Guild (the Guild) is Niki’s answer to this need.
 The Guild is dedicated to servicing force-free Pet Professionals and the pet-owning public who want to be confident that the resources they choose adhere to a consistent training and business philosophy and ethic.